krajzeg/chaplain/README.md

 ## Chaplain

 **Chaplain** is a testing tool with a difference.
-It's intended as a replacement for manually maintained end-to-end tests, and its strong suit is preventing regressions in any website, service or microservice that starts an HTTP server.
+It's intended as a replacement for manually maintained end-to-end tests.
+Its strong suit is preventing regressions in any website, service or microservice that starts an HTTP server, with a minimum of effort on your part.

+The project is still pretty young - here is the [current roadmap](https://github.com/krajzeg/chaplain/wiki/Roadmap).

 ## The update-bless cycle